 The compass direction that the slope faces is your slope aspect.

-You’ve learned some unique real-world applications of “aspect” such as mountain agriculture, building constraints, and microclimate vegetation.
+You’ve learned some unique real-world applications of using the Aspect tool such as mountain agriculture, building constraints, and microclimate vegetation.

 Also, you don’t have to express aspect maps only with elevation values.
 For example, you can represent pH and soil moisture in aspect maps.

-Where have you used aspect?
+Where have you used the Aspect tool?
 Let me know with a comment below.